Integrated Pest Management (IPM Program)

 - The contractor attends annual training sessions to coach and train custodial staff members on prevention, sightings and non-chemical treatment options.

-- The contractor will not spray chemicals without approval from the director of operations.
+- The contractor will not spray chemicals without approval from the custodial director.

 - The least toxic products will be applied as needed and only by a certified pesticide applicator.